adityahase/adityahase.github.com/README.md

 ## Compensation
 What do I deserve?
 No idea.
 Maybe 0%?
 5%?
 10%?
 100%? who cares? it's not my problem.
 I am already getting more salary (8.25L) than I can ever figure out what to do with.
 It just tells me about my ability to make someone else some money.
 I don't care for it.
 Besides, if I wanted money I'd go work for a hedge fund.
 But, there has to be some cost, though notional to the company.

 I neither know how much value my work has created nor know how much it will create.
-I will not ask for any increase in cash compensation, there should enough to go around for those who do need it.
+I will not ask for any increase in cash compensation, there should be enough to go around for those who do need it.

 I ask for an all-or-nothing deal.
 I'll take heavily discounted options at one condition that **If I fail to deliver a kickass product by next April, my options given this year be voided**.
 That's a carrot and a stick.